dfrnt-labs/terminusdb-docs-static/README.md

 # terminusdb-docs-static

-The static TerminusCMS and TerminusDB documentation that can be found on https://terminusdb.org/docs .
+The static DFRNT TerminusDB cloud hosting and TerminusDB documentation can be found on https://terminusdb.org/docs .
 It is written in NextJS and can be build by running `npm run build`.
 Note that the API key is needed for access to the data product.